5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 ﻿
-# **IOS MCN v0.1.0 Agartala Release Developer Guide: SD-Core v0.1**
+# **IOS MCN v0.1.0 Agartala Release Developer Guide: IOSMCN-Core v0.1**

 # Introduction

-This guide mentions the options to work with IOS-MCN github repository for the software development for SD-Core.
+This guide mentions the options to work with IOS-MCN github repository for the software development for IOSMCN-Core.

 # Purpose and Audience